-Finding a password manager for individual users is one thing but finding a perfect password manager for small businesses is another.
+Finding a password manager for individual users is one thing but finding a suitable password manager for small business that works is a bit trickier.

-So, an ideal password manager for a small company should be user-friendly, have secure sharing, and also have a compact security to protect all the sensitive data of the business.
+Ideally, a password manager for a small company should be user-friendly, have secure password sharing, and also have a compact security to protect all the sensitive data of the business.
+It should have a random password generator tool to allow people to create strong passwords.
+It should give you tools to avoid hackers and phishing attacks or a data breach.

-Most importantly, the tool should be well under the budget of an entrepreneur.
+Most importantly, the tool should be well within the budget of bootstrapped entrepreneurs and business owners.

-And based on these core parameters, I’ve picked the top five tools you can use in your company to manage all the passwords.
+And based on these core parameters, we’ve picked the top five team password manager tools you can use in your business.

 So, without any further delay, let’s dig in.